The Complete Guide to Book Cover Design for Authors

 Should I have some idea of what I want my book cover to look like before I start the cover design process?

 Yes!
 The more ideas you can give your cover designer, the better.
-However, don’t overwhelm them, and give them some room to interpret your ideas and add their own creativity.
+However, don’t overwhelm them.
+Give them some room to interpret your ideas and add their own creativity.

-If we have a client that is already 100% determined to have a specific cover design, I always recommend letting the designer create one draft to those specifications and then one using their creativity.
+If we have a client who is already 100% determined to use a specific design, I always recommend letting the designer create one draft to those specifications and then one using their ideas.
 You’d be surprised what another opinion can come up with!

 Should I give the cover designer my blurb/synopsis?